MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 If this policy is enabled, Windows Hello authentication using peripheral biometric sensors will be blocked.
 Any non-authentication operational functionalities such as camera usage (for instance, video calls and the camera) will be unaffected.

-If you enable this policy then it can have following possible values:
+If you enable this policy it can have the following possible values:

 **0 - Enhanced Sign-in Security Disabled** (not recommended)